Das U-Boot: History

 The importance of U-Boot in embedded Linux systems is quite succinctly stated in the book Building Embedded Linux Systems, by Karim Yaghmour, whose text about U-Boot begins, "Though there are quite a few other bootloaders, 'Das U-Boot', the universal bootloader, is arguably the richest, most flexible, and most actively developed open source bootloader available."

 Notable vulnerabilities

-In 2025, multiple vulnerabilities discovered in 2024 have been disclosed in U-Boot.
+In 2025, multiple vulnerabilities discovered in 2024 were disclosed in U-Boot.
 Abusing the filesystem support feature (ext4, SquashFS) of U-Boot by manually modifying filesystem data structures, an attacker can cause an integer overflow, a stack overflow or a heap overflow.
 As a result, an attacker can perform an arbitrary code execution and bypass the boot chain of trust.
 These issues are mitigated by the version v2025.01-rc1.